 Demerit points are put on your license when you violate the rules of the road.
 They are like strikes against your license.
 If you have a few, the consequences will be limited.
 The more you build, the more serious the repercussions.

 Demerit points in Ontario are different for new drivers and more experienced ones.
-New or novice drivers who have a G1, G2, M1, M2, M1-L or M2-L licence face more serious penalties for collecting few points.
+New or novice drivers who have a G1, G2, M1, M2, M1-L or M2-L license face more serious penalties for collecting few points.

 It's good to note that while we're discussing demerit points in Ontario, you can still collect them driving elsewhere.
-Demerit points will be added to your licence for driving law violations in any part of Canada.
+Demerit points will be added to your license for driving law violations in any part of Canada.
 Additionally, there are reciprocal arrangements in place with the State of New York and the State of Michigan in the United States.

 This can be ordered online, in person or by mail or fax from the Ontario Ministry of Transportation.
 The record will cost $12 for an uncertified record and $18 for a certified one.